What Is Dissolution Of Marriage In Singapore? A Complete Guide

 #1.
 Writ Of Divorce

-This document must include specific information such as the details of the marriage, the grounds for the divorce, and any claims for child custody, spousal support, or division of property.
+This document must include specific information, such as the details of the marriage, the grounds for the divorce, and any claims for child custody, spousal support, or property division.
 It is essential to serve the Writ correctly to avoid any delays in the legal process.

-Upon receiving the Writ, the Defendant has several options: they can agree to the divorce, which could lead to an uncontested divorce, or they can contest the divorce and the associated issues.
+Upon receiving the Writ, the Defendant has several options: they can agree to the divorce, which could result in an uncontested divorce, or contest the divorce and the associated issues.

 #2.
 Statement Of Claim